vinprogramming/vinfuncapp/README.md

 # vinfuncapp
-This is in develop branch
+This is in develop branch, I know that very vell